Gothic, Colorado

 Gothic, Colorado is a ghost town in the American state of Colorado.
 It is in the West Elk Mountains.

-Now, it is not a true ghost town, as in the warmer months it is the high-altitude biological field station of the Rocky Mountain Biological Laboratory, near Crested Butte.
+Despite being a ghost town, It is occupied during the summer months.
+It serves as the high-altitude biological field station of the Rocky Mountain Biological Laboratory, near Crested Butte.

 Gothic's history

 In 1879, an explosion at the nearby Sylvanite Mine rocked the Gothic area.
 The blast shot strands of "wire-silver."
 Soon, prospectors arrived, and Gothic exploded.

 Getting its name from Gothic Mountain, Gothic was incorporated on July 17, 1879, a mining town.
 Gothic was a silver boomtown in the 1880s, and had over 100 residents and a post office.
 Also discovered was galena, gold, ruby silver ore, and pyrite.

 In 1880, former US president Ulysses S. Grant visited.
 Horace Tabor put money in the Elk Mountain Bonanza newspaper.
 Reality seemed ideal.

 Silver prices crashed in 1893 with the Sherman Silver Purchase Act.
 By 1914, town had one resident.
 From the initial building boom, only the saloon still stands.

 Over a decade since Gothic had been declared a ghost town, the land was purchased by one Dr. John Johnson.
 It was converted into the Rocky Mountain Biological Laboratory.
 In the summer, around 160 live there, and billy barr, who prefers lower-case, has been there since 1973, and has done important environmental observations.